 Grammar can be pretty boring when you learn a new language, and it’s one of those things that you cannot afford to get wrong.
 Indeed, misunderstanding grammar when you learn a new language can cause you to misinterpret any form of communication (what you say, what you are being told, what you read and what you hear).
 Therefore make sure to have a solid grammar reference manual so you don’t get into trouble down the road.

-Soak Up Spanish Grammar from Real-life Videos on FluentU
+Soak Up Spanish Grammar by Watching Spanish Videos

 Let Your Favorite Book Teach You Spanish Grammar